The science behind fall foliage

 Leaf-peeping, as it’s sometimes called, isn’t as big of a draw here in northern Illinois as it is in, say, New England or even in Door County, Wisconsin, but our trees do provide quite a show every autumn.

-In Will County’s preserves, the forests are dominated by oak and hickory trees, which have leaves that typically turn shades of brown, purple and dull red in the fall, Bryerton said.
+In Will County’s preserves, the forests are dominated by oak and hickory trees, which have leaves that typically turn shades of brown, purple and dull red in the fall.
 Sugar maples are mixed in at the preserves as well, and these provide a pop of bright orange and yellow.
 Ash trees, too, turn a nice golden color, but their numbers are diminishing because of the emerald ash borer, an invasive beetle which is expected to kill most of the native ash trees in Illinois and the Midwest.

 Fall color at Goodenow Grove Nature Preserve.